cnr-ibba/dockerfiles/compose/django/README.md

 2. `uwsgi`: this will be the django container in which uwsgi server will run.
 This container will be linked with `db` container
 3. `nginx`: this container will have nginx installed.
 All static file will be served by nginx by sharing static content as docker volumes between containers.
 Django files will be served by the appropriate container via fastCGI plugin.

 Those name will be placed in each container `/etc/hosts` files, so you can ping `uwsgi` host inside `nginx` container, for instance, no matter what ip addresses will be given to the container by docker.
-When starting a project for the first time, data directory and inital configuration have to be defined.
+When starting a project for the first time, data directory and initial configuration have to be defined.
 Data directories will be placed inside this directory, in order to facilitate `docker-compose` commands once docker images where configured for the application.
 When data directories are created for the first time, the ownership of such directories is the same of the service running in the container.
 You can change it as you prefer, but remember that service run under a *non privileged* user, so you have to define **at least** the *read* privileged for files, and the *read-execute* privileges for directories.

 ## Create the MySQL container